souzafcharles/Java-Spring-React-Fullstack/README.md

 - Use `@CrossOrigin(origins = "*", allowedHeaders = "*")` annotation to allow cross-origin requests from any origin;
 - Ensure that the class implements the `Serializable` interface to support object serialization when needed.
 ***
-### 8. Database Seeding with Food Data in PostgreSQL:
+### 4. Database Seeding with Food Data in H2 Database and PostgreSQL:
 ````sql
 -- Drop the table if it exists
 DROP TABLE IF EXISTS tb_foods;